 Balkon mit Fächer.
 25 Jahre Berliner Künstlerprogramm

-des DAAD
+des DAAD,

 Akademie der Künste, Berlin; DuMont Kunsthalle,